-- (1) Subject to this Act, the functions of the Unit shall be- - to receive suspicious transaction reports, cash transaction reports and other financial data from financial institutions, designated non-financial businesses or professions, or from any other sources; and - (b) using the information referred to in paragraph (a) and any other information to which the Unit may have access, to undertake operational and strategic analysis and produce reports; - (c) to disseminate the results of the analyses to law enforcement agencies, other competent authorities, financial institutions, designated non-financial businesses or professions and to foreign counterpart agencies, as may be appropriate or necessary for purposes of combating money laundering, related predicate offences and terrorist financing, whether in Zimbabwe or elsewhere; and - to monitor and ensure compliance with this Act by competent supervisory authorities, financial institutions and designated non-financial businesses or professions; and - (e) to coordinate the measures and activities referred to in section 12A; and - (f) to perform any other function conferred or imposed on the Unit by or under this Act or any other enactment. - (2) The Minister, after consultation with the Advisory Committee, may, in writing give the Director-General directions with regard to policy to be adopted by the Unit in the performance of its functions.
+- (1) Subject to this Act, the functions of the Unit shall be- - (a) to receive suspicious transaction reports, cash transaction reports and other financial data from financial institutions, designated non-financial businesses or professions, or from any other sources; and - using the information referred to in paragraph (a) and any other information to which the Unit may have access, to undertake operational and strategic analysis and produce reports; and - (c) to disseminate the results of the analyses to law enforcement agencies, other competent authorities, financial institutions, designated non-financial businesses or professions and to foreign counterpart agencies, for purposes of combating money laundering, related predicate offences and terrorist financing, whether in Zimbabwe or elsewhere; and - [paragraph (c) amended by section 29 (a) of Act 1 of 2019] - (d) to monitor and ensure compliance with this Act by competent supervisory authorities, financial institutions and designated non-financial businesses or professions; and - (e) to coordinate the measures and activities referred to in section 12A; and - (e1) to act as the central agency for the collection and maintenance of data and statistics relating to implementation of anti-money laundering and combating financing of terrorism measures, and, in so doing, may require competent authorities to submit any such data or statistics in such manner and form as the Unit may prescribe; - [paragraph (e1) inserted by section 29 (b) of Act 1 of 2019] - (f) to perform any other function conferred or imposed on the Unit by or under this Act or any other enactment. - (2) The Minister, after consultation with the Advisory Committee, may, in writing give the Director-General directions with regard to policy to be adopted by the Unit in the performance of its functions.